 You may already know how important Omega-3 fatty acid supplementation is for dogs and cats.
 I consider it to be the #1 most important supplement you can give your pet.

-But do you know how to choose the best Omega-3 supplement?
+But do you know how to choose the best Omega-3 supplement for your pet?
 Let’s look at the main sources of Omega-3s on the market:

-Most species of algae naturally produce DHA, but very little if any EPA.
-In order to obtain a better balance, some species have been genetically selected to produce more EPA.(6) However, algal oils may also contain Omega-6 fatty acids, which are undesirable because they tend to promote inflammation.
-While algal oil is a valid choice for vegan individuals, dogs and cats are not (and should not be) vegans, and should get their Omega-3s from an animal source.
+Most species of algae naturally produce DHA, but not EPA.
+In order to obtain a better balance, some species have been genetically modified to produce more EPA.(6) However, algal oils may also contain Omega-6 fatty acids, which are undesirable because they tend to promote inflammation.
+While algal oil is a great choice for vegans, dogs and cats are not (and should not be) vegans, and should get their Omega-3s from an animal source.